-The combined SIS20115 Certificate II in Sport and Recreation and SIS30315 Certificate III in Fitness provide students with the skills and knowledge to work across a range of sport and recreation environments as well as specializing in the Fitness Industry as an Exercise Instructor.
+The combined SIS20115 Certificate II in Sport and Recreation's provide students with the skills and knowledge to work across a range of sport and recreation environments as well as specializing in the Fitness Industry as an Exercise Instructor.
 By combining the two qualifications, students are able to gain a diverse range of skills and commence a pathway that could lead to a range of employment outcomes.